sercankulcu/sercankulcu.github.io/_pencils/2025-08-25-sharpeners-change-the-pencil.md

 Sandpaper adds another layer of control.
 Artists often use it after knife sharpening to refine the graphite without removing more wood.
 A long exposed core can be shaped into a sharp edge for detail or a broad flat surface for shading.

+## What Geometry Does to Writing and Drawing

 Point geometry directly affects handwriting.
 A short cone produces a stable tip that broadens gradually.
 A very long point may begin extremely fine but can change quickly if the exposed graphite is soft.
 The same pencil can therefore write differently for the first few lines after sharpening depending on the geometry.

 The contact angle matters too.
 A writer who holds the pencil upright uses mostly the extreme tip.
 A person who writes at a lower angle contacts more of the side of the point.
 Long cones exaggerate this difference because more graphite is available along the flank.